 WHAT IS THE PROCESS FOR APPLYING?

 SDS funds are limited and awarded until funds are exhausted.
-Eligible applicants are asked to complete the SDS Application Form (see link below), as well as a FAFSA form.
+Eligible applicants will be asked to complete the SDS Application Form,as well as a FAFSA form.
 Prospective awardees will have their applications reviewed by the scholarship committee following the deadline for submission.
 It is not guaranteed that applicants will receive an award, or that recipients of the scholarship will be awarded the maximum funding ($30,000 annually, or relative percentage per semester) based upon financial need.
 For students that are receiving loans up to the student’s total cost of attendance and are awarded this scholarship, the scholarship may replace a portion of those loan funds.